Norman C. Gaddis: Operation Peter Fox One

 In March 1952 Gaddis was transferred to the 309th Fighter Squadron, 31st Fighter Wing at Turner Air Force Base, Georgia where he flew the F-84 Thunderjet.
 He also attended 6 weeks of Fighter Weapon School at Nellis Air Force Base in Nevada.
 While assigned to the 31st Wing, which was a Nuclear Weapons unit, he participated in Operation Fox Peter One, the first jet fighter crossing of the Pacific Ocean.
-This was historic because it included the first mass movement of jet fighters across the Pacific, the first mass mid-air refueling of jet fighters, the longest mass movement of a complete jet fighter wing by air and the longest mass nonstop over water flight by jets (from Travis Air Base in California to Hawaii).
+This was historic because it included the first mass movement of jet fighters across the Pacific, the first mass mid-air refueling of jet fighters, the longest mass movement of a complete jet fighter wing by air and the longest mass nonstop over water flight by jets (from Travis Air Force Base in California to Hawaii).
 This deployment included a 3-month special mission to Chitose Air Base in Japan.
 The 31st Fighter Wing was awarded the Distinguished Unit Award for this historic flight.

 Though officially stationed at Turner, Gaddis spent much of 1953 training at various places including Squadron Officers School at Maxwell Air Force Base, Alabama, Nuclear Weapons School at Kirtland Air Force Base, New Mexico, survival training in the Okefenokee Swamp in Florida and gunnery training at MacDill Air Force Base, Florida.
 In November Gaddis had a second classified deployment to Misawa Air Base, Japan.